 How it Works

-Your property’s septic tank works to move wastewater from the household to be treated and disposed of, commonly in a septic drain field (also known as a leech field).
+Your property’s septic tank works to move wastewater from the household to be treated and disposed of, commonly in a septic drain field (also known as a leach field).
 Prior to designating land to be a drain field, a percolation test measures the water absorption rate of soil to determine if the area is suited for the job.
 Wastewater enters the septic tank chamber where solids settle and scum floats.
 The solids are then digested by bacteria while liquids pass through a dividing wall to a second chamber for another round of settling.
 The excess liquid then moves on the septic field for further processing in the soil.
 The process is a simple one, but it can run amok if septic tank maintenance is not a regular practice.

 Your septic tank moves a lot of waste for treatment, and unfortunately, sludge accumulates faster than the rate of decomposition.
 The build-up must be removed, which is often done with a vacuum truck.
 If the build-up is not taken care of, the septic tank fills and undecomposed material spills into the septic field, wreaking havoc on the environment.
 The sludge can also clog leach field piping and negatively impact the soil – this translates to a big price tag for repairs.
 Regular septic tank maintenance will prevent backed-up septic systems and save you from costly repairs.